soheib-man/soheib-man/README.md

   # i am soheib

- engineer  | roboticien | python developer
+ engineer  | roboticien | Ai developer
  -
 i have technical experiences and interests in the following  :
 * telecommunication engineering